-Not only with respect to import foods subject to inspection order but also with respect to import foods with a high risk of violation of the Act, the MHLW will ask, through bilateral consultations and other opportunities, the governments of the exporting countries to investigate into the causes of the violations and to develop preventive measures based on the results, and thereby will strive to promote the implementation of hygiene controls during the stage of the production, the enhancement of monitoring systems and the introduction of pre-export inspections in the exporting countries.
+With regard to imported foods subject to inspection order as well as imported foods with a high probability of violating the Act, the MHLW asks the governments of the exporting countries through bilateral consultations, to investigate into the causes of the violations and to develop preventive measures based on the results, and thereby promotes the implementation of hygiene controls during the production stage, the enhancement of monitoring systems and the introduction of pre-export inspections in the exporting countries.

-Meanwhile, in order to encourage exporting countries to promote the hygiene control measures for foods exported to Japan, the MHLW will gather information and conduct on-site inspections in a systematic manner.
-In addition to countries exporting large amount of foods to our country as well as the member countries of the economic partnership agreements, it is implemented by placing particular emphasis on countries in which a large number of violations have been detected, considering the results of interim report under the Plan for FY 2021, that the majority of violations reported so far consist of violations of each paragraph of Article 6 of the Act related to toxic or hazardous substances such as mycotoxins and violations of Paragraph 2 or 3, Article 13 of the Act related to the standards concerning agricultural chemicals, veterinary drugs, microorganisms and additives.
+Meanwhile, in order to effectively promote hygiene control measures for foods exported to Japan in exporting countries, the MHLW systematically collects information and conducts onsite inspections as appropriate, considering the countries exporting large amount of foods to Japan and the member countries of the economic partnership agreements.
+Exporting countries in which a large number of violations are reported in the results of interim report under the Plan for FY 2022 are also considered (violations of each paragraph of Article 6 of the Act related to toxic or hazardous substances such as mycotoxins and violations of Paragraph 2 or 3, Article 13 of the Act related to the standards concerning agricultural chemicals, veterinary drugs, microorganisms and additives).

-When it is necessary to verify the hygiene control measures being implemented at the production in the exporting countries in order to ensure the safety of imported beef, etc., the MHLW will dispatch experts to carry out on-site investigations of the hygiene control measures in the exporting countries.
+When it is necessary to verify the hygiene control measures being implemented at the production in the exporting countries in order to ensure the safety of imported beef, etc., the MHLW dispatches experts to carry out on-site investigations of the hygiene control measures in the exporting countries.